MGupta99/Irreversible-Button/README.md

 # Irreversible Button
-Code for a state preserving button that retains its count on page refresh.
-Works with php 5.x or 7 and configured with sqlite3.
+## Description
+A simple web counter that retains its count.
+Simply press the 'Add One!' button to increment the count.
+Previous count will load if page is refreshed.

+## Requirements
+Must have a working version of php 5.x or php 7 and SQLite 3 in order to run as is.
+Code can easily be changed to accomodate other databses.